Creative Christmas Flower Arrangements

 4. Candlelit Floral Arrangement

-Place a tall white or red pillar candle in the middle of your bouquet.
-Surround it with roses, lilies, and sprigs of fir.
-I tried this with cinnamon sticks tied around the candle—it was a hit!
+Place a tall white or red pillar candle in the middle of your bouquet and build the flowers around it.
+Surround the base with lush roses, lilies, and sprigs of fir.
+I tried this with cinnamon sticks tied around the candle with twine – it was a hit!
+To keep your stems in place, use a block of floral foam inside a low dish or container.

 Flower TypesHow to Use